abagames/p5-with-copilot/public/README.md

 Was this coding with Copilot efficient?
 To have Copilot generate appropriate code for the comments, it is necessary to devise the wording of the comments and the naming of variables and types.
 This is an unnecessary effort in normal coding, and the efficiency is likely to be reduced because of it.
 There is also an increase in efficiency due to code generation.
 But taken as a whole, the increase in efficiency may be limited.

-Codes that are easy for Copilot to understand are those with appropriate naming and comments and are also easy for people to understand.
+Code that is easy for Copilot to understand is code that is appropriately named and commented.
+It is also a code that is easy for people to understand.
 There are advantages to coding with Copilot in terms of learning proper coding conventions.

 Copilot can suggest unexpected codes that one may not have intended.
 In the implementation of generative art, this unexpectedness may be well utilized to broaden the scope of the work.